Ursula K. Le Guin: Married life and death

 In 1953, while traveling to France aboard the Queen Mary, Ursula met historian Charles Le Guin.
 They married in Paris in December 1953.
 According to Le Guin, the marriage signaled the "end of the doctorate" for her.
-While her husband finished his doctorate at Emory University in Georgia, and later at the University of Idaho, Le Guin taught French and worked as a secretary until the birth of her daughter Elisabeth in 1957.
+While her husband finished his doctorate at Emory University in Georgia, and later at the University of Idaho, Le Guin taught French: first at Mercer University, then at the University of Idaho after their move.
+She also worked as a secretary until the birth of her daughter Elisabeth in 1957.
 A second daughter, Caroline, was born in 1959.
 Also in that year, Charles became an instructor in history at Portland State University, and the couple moved to Portland, Oregon, where their son Theodore was born in 1964.
 They would live in Portland for the rest of their lives, although Le Guin received further Fulbright grants to travel to London in 1968 and 1975.